UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Bandwidth is the amount of data that can be transferred, while latency is the speed at which it travels.

-Confusion between these two terms is common, but understanding the difference is key to fixing your internet woes.
-The best way to visualize latency vs bandwidth is with a highway analogy.
+Confusion between networking terms is incredibly common, but understanding the difference is key to fixing your internet woes.
+People often mix up latency vs ping or bandwidth vs throughput, but they represent entirely different aspects of your home network’s performance.
+The best way to visualize these differences is with a highway analogy.

-You can have the widest, most expensive highway in the world, but if the traffic is crawling, your experience will feel slow.
+You can have the widest, most expensive highway in the world, but if the traffic is crawling at a snail’s pace, your experience will feel agonizingly slow.
 This is why you can have a gigabit connection and still struggle with lag on Zoom calls.
-Bandwidth gives you capacity, but latency gives you responsiveness.
+Bandwidth gives you raw capacity, but latency gives you true responsiveness.

 Learn more about What a Good Internet Speed Is